CenturyHSProgramming/heat-index-calculator-challenge-Paletuna/README.md

 # HeatIndexCalculator.py
 A Python 3 Math challenge using unit tests.
+Write a python function that calculates the heat index calculator based on air temperature and relative humidity.
+Based on Heat Index Calculator (http://www.calculator.net/heat-index-calculator.html)

 **Inputs:**
 ----------